Operating Principles

 • Build self-service tools so engineers don't wait on ops for common tasks

-• Invest in developer tooling: better local dev environments, faster CI/CD, smarter linters
+• Invest in developer tooling: better local dev environments, faster CI/CD, AI-enabled decision support

 Why it matters: Automation isn't just about efficiency.
 It's about morale.
-Engineers didn't join your team to babysit servers or manually merge configs.
-They joined to build.
-Every hour you automate is an hour they can spend on work that actually moves the business forward.
-Automation is how small teams compete with large ones.
-It's the force multiplier that lets you scale without hiring.
+Engineers joined your team to build, not to babysit servers.
+Every hour you automate is an hour spent on work that moves the business forward.
+Automation is the force multiplier that lets small teams compete with large ones and scale without hiring.